nhsx/il-magic-scanner/README.md

 I also added a vanity plate with our unofficial team logo, because - well, why not.

-The Mk2 design is [here](TODO).
-It's has a footprint a little larger than the mk1 to accomodate some additional electronics.
+As with the Mk1, I can't share the CAD model just yet, but [this](TODO) is what it looks like.
+It has a footprint a little larger than the mk1 to accomodate some additional electronics.

 ### Blinkenlights